New Mexico DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS, and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, New Mexico showed a one-day total of 12,634 clients in treatment, the majority of whom (11,908 or 94%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS, and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, New Mexico showed an one-day total of 12,634 clients in treatment, the majority of whom (11,908 or 94%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 1,484 (12%) were under the age of 18.

 Chart 2 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a decline in the percent of admissions mentioning alcohol (from 89% in 1992, to 56% in 2006), and an increase in the percent of admissions mentioning methamphetamine.